Tella for organizations - Overview

 Tella Web

-Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, and audio files.
+Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, pdf documents and audio files.

-Tella Web is developed internally by our team at Horizontal, the same team responsible for developing Tella's mobile app.
+Tella Web is developed internally by our team at Horizontal, the same team responsible for developing Tella's mobile apps.
 It is a user-friendly solution for managing reports in a safe and private manner.
-We can provide support for the installation and configuration of a Tella Web serverif you don't have someone within your organization who can maintain the server.
+We can provide support for the installation and configuration of a Tella Web server if you don't have someone within your organization who can maintain it.

-Tella Web integration works for both Android and iOS apps, but it's not available yet on Tella-FOSS.
+The Tella Web connection is available on Tella Android and Tella iOS, but not yet on Tella-FOSS.

 Learn more about Tella Web here